Skip to content

 Before Spike 10, our mental model was still "bigger world means more geometry."
 After Spike 10, the model became "constant geometry budget, camera-centered ring updates."
 That shift changed the project trajectory.

 The idea behind geometry clipmaps is straightforward.
 You render terrain as a set of concentric rings centered on the camera.
 The innermost ring has the highest vertex density.
-Each ring outward doubles the spacing between vertices and covers twice the ground.
-The total triangle count stays roughly constant no matter how far you can see, because you're always rendering the same number of rings with the same mesh resolution.
+Each ring k outward doubles the vertex spacing, sk=s02k, so it covers 4× the ground area of the ring inside it.

 Open Spike 10 in a new tab ↗ · View source